cs3398-vulcans-ponfarr/UPair-TxState-Project/README.md

 •	**Peter Cowsar**: I could improve by scheduling times to meet with individual group members and explaining my work.
 •	**Jacob Gotcher**: I need to manage my workflow better and update the Sprint, GitHub, and other teammates.
 • **Jon-Paul Kasper**: Be able to meet up with teammates at least one a week
-• **Cameron Valdez**: Work to coordinate my work with that of the groups.
+• **Cameron Valdez**: Meeting with each team member individually and get what I need from them (since our schedules don't mesh well together).